Course Number and Title: ESL 032 Intermediate ESL Reading and Vocabulary

 - Analyze role of connectors and transition words to affect meaning.

-- Outline the topic, controlling idea, and supporting details in readings.
+- Distinguish between topic, main idea, and supporting details.

 - Discuss cause and effect and sequence of events.

-- Show acquisition of new vocabulary words from readings by using them correctly to write or complete sentences.
+- Use vocabulary words to write complete sentences.

 - Explain correct contextual meanings of new vocabulary words with multiple meanings.